Virtue signalling: Social media

-In 2024, the pro-Palestinian political slogan "All Eyes on Rafah" went viral after an AI generated image of the phrase was shared on social media.
+In 2024, the pro-Palestinian political slogan "All Eyes on Rafah" went viral after an AI-generated image of the phrase was shared on social media.
 Some users criticized the campaign as a form of virtue signalling and compared it to Blackout Tuesday, and believed that it would be more important for people to post actual pictures of Rafah.

 Marketing

 In addition to individuals, companies have also been accused of virtue signalling in marketing, public relations, and brand communication.
+Companies have also been accused of using virtue signalling as a form of marketing.

 Film industry

 Actors and other celebrities may be accused of virtue-signalling if their actions are seen to contradict their expressed views.

 Reception

 Psychologists Jillian Jordan and David Rand argue that virtue signalling is separable from genuine outrage towards a particular belief, but in most cases, individuals who are virtue signalling are, in fact, simultaneously experiencing genuine outrage.
 Linguist David Shariatmadari argues in The Guardian that the very act of accusing someone of virtue signalling is an act of virtue signalling in itself.
 Zoe Williams, also writing for The Guardian, suggested the phrase was the "sequel insult to champagne socialist".